microsoft/DeepSpeedExamples/applications/DeepSpeed-Chat/README.md

 Table 1.
 End-to-end RLHF training (Step 3) for different actor model sizes and a fixed 350M critical model running on hardware ranging from single consumer grade GPU (NVIDIA A6000) to a more powerful cloud setup (64xA100-80GPUs).
 </p>

+<details><summary> ⭕ Very Important Experimental Setup Details ⭕</summary><p>

-[^1]: The numbers in the table above are for Stage 3 of the training and based on actual measured training throughput on DeepSpeed-RLHF curated dataset and training recipe which trains for one epoch on a total of 135M tokens (6 open-sourced datasets with 40% used for RLHF training stage, i.e., Dahoas/rm-static, Dahoas/full-hh-rlhf, Dahoas/synthetic-instruct-gptj-pairwise, yitingxie/rlhf-reward-datasets, openai/webgpt_comparisons, and stanfordnlp/SHP from Huggingface Datasets.
+The numbers in the table above are for Stage 3 of the training and based on actual measured training throughput on DeepSpeed-RLHF curated dataset and training recipe which trains for one epoch on a total of 135M tokens (6 open-sourced datasets with 40% used for RLHF training stage, i.e., Dahoas/rm-static, Dahoas/full-hh-rlhf, Dahoas/synthetic-instruct-gptj-pairwise, yitingxie/rlhf-reward-datasets, openai/webgpt_comparisons, and stanfordnlp/SHP from Huggingface Datasets.
 More specifically, we have in total 67.5M query tokens (131.9k queries with sequence length 256) and 67.5M generated tokens (131.9k answers with sequence length 256), and a maximum global batch size per step of 0.5M tokens (1024 query-answer pairs).
 We urge readers to pay attention to these specifications before making any cost and e2e time comparisons with DeepSpeed-RLHF.

+ </p></details>

 ### 🐲 Throughput and Model Size Scalability Comparisons with Existing RLHF Systems

 &nbsp;&nbsp;***(I) Single-GPU's Model Scale and Throughput Comparision***

-&nbsp;&nbsp;With over an order of magnitude higher throughput, DeepSpeed-Chat unlocks the ability to train significantly larger actor models under the same latency budget or train models of similar size at over 10x lower cost, compared to the existing systems like Colossal-AI or HuggingFace-DDP.
+&nbsp;&nbsp;With over an order of magnitude higher throughput, DeepSpeed-Chat unlocks the ability to train significantly larger actor models under the same latency budget or train models of similar size at much lower cost, compared to the existing systems like Colossal-AI or HuggingFace-DDP.
+For example, on a single GPU, DeepSpeed enables over **10X** throughput improvement for RLHF training on a single GPU.
+While both CAI-Coati and HF-DDP can run a max model size of 1.3B, DeepSpeed can run 6.5B model on the same hardware, **5x** higher.

 <p align="center">